 Details on how to join most effectively are below.
 But you might want to consider these cautions, next, before you sign up.

-Apparently, 90 percent of eligible memberes opted to join this program.
-But, I encourage caution, particularly if you are employed, be very careful about signing up for this visibility.
+According to LinkedIn, apparently 90 percent of eligible members opted to join this program.
+But, I encourage caution, particularly if you are employed!

 On the sign-up page, below, where you can select "On" to choose to participate in this program, they make the following statement: